airbnb/cloud-maker/README.md

 1. Include scripts are executed.
 1. Runcmds are executed.

+# Useful config properties

+* Store the output of all Cloud Init script execution in a log file:

+        output:
+          all: '| tee -a /var/log/cloud-init-output.log'

+  Building a machine can take awhile, to watch it happen SSH into the machine and ```tail -f /var/log/cloud-init-output.log```

 # Caveats

 * Installing runit via packages seems to break all further steps in the build process.
 As a work around include `apt-get install -y runit` in the `runcmd` section of your cloud init file.